DataScienceINT/knowledge-sharing/knowledgeLinks.md

 - [Explainpaper](https://www.explainpaper.com/).
 Upload a paper, highlight confusing terms and get an explanation returned (provided by with GPT-3 model).
 - [Illustrated Machine Learning](https://illustrated-machine-learning.github.io/) A website illustrating a variety of ML concepts, a bit "back of the envelop" drawing style.
 - [Polars](https://github.com/pola-rs/polars/tree/master/py-polars).
 New library claimed to be much faster than Pandas for dataframes in Python.
+- [RPolars](https://rpolars.github.io/articles/rpolars.html).
+The above library now also for R. Again, claims to be much faster than all tidverse tool, but I find the grammar of it quite repulsive TBH.
 - [New machine setup](https://github.com/RamiKrispin/awesome-ds-setting).
 Tutorial on how to set up a new machine for Data Science.
 Based on MacOS.
 - [WebR](https://www.tidyverse.org/blog/2023/03/webr-0-1-0/).
 R package to run R code directly in browser from a website.
 - [Rang](http://blog.schochastics.net/post/rang-make-ancient-r-code-run-again/) R package to help reproducibility of old code in R.
+- [Equality of odds](https://mlu-explain.github.io/equality-of-odds/).
+One technique to prevent bias in ML.

 ## Natural Language Processing